wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 AWS Cloud Formation and Terraform can both be used at the same time.
 Terraform is often used to handle security groups, IAM resources, VPCs, Subnets, and policy documents; while CFN is used for actual infrastructural components, now that cloud formation has released <a href="#DriftManagement"><strong>drift detection</strong> using Bridgecrew</a>.

-<a target="_blank" href="https://www.reddit.com/r/aws/comments/9y25ei/why_should_i_learn_cloudformation_when_we_have/e9yqgcy/">NOTE</a>: "Combined with cfn-init and family, CloudFormation supports different forms of deployment patterns that is much more awkward to do in Terraform.
-ASGs with different replacement policies, automatic rollbacks based upon Cloudwatch alarms, and so forth are all well documented and work pretty straight forward in CloudFormation due to the state being managed purely internal to AWS.
+<a target="_blank" href="https://www.reddit.com/r/aws/comments/9y25ei/why_should_i_learn_cloudformation_when_we_have/e9yqgcy/">NOTE</a>: "Combined with cfn-init and family, CloudFormation supports different forms of deployment patterns that can be more awkward to do in Terraform:
+ASGs with different replacement policies, automatic rollbacks based upon Cloudwatch alarms, etc. due to state being managed purely internally by AWS.

-Terraform is not really an application level deployment tool and you wind up rolling your own.
+Terraform is not really an application level deployment tool.
+So you wind up rolling your own.

 Working out an odd mix of null resources and shell commands to deploy an application while trying to roll back is not straightforward and seems like a lot of reinventing the wheel."

 References about CFN:
    * <a target="_blank" href="http://www.slideshare.net/AntonBabenko/managing-aws-infrastructure-using-cloudformation">Puppet, Chef, Ansible, Salt</a> AWS API libraries Boto, Fog